Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 1

 SONIO performance

-After the performance show, we set out to explore the rest of the ship.
+After the performance, we set out to explore the rest of the ship.
 We started from the lowest deck we had access to and slowly worked our way to the upper decks.
 This has always been my favourite thing to do on a cruise, going around discovering hidden nooks and crannies that no one else frequents.
 Most areas were empty-ish (which was, again, a pleasant surprise), allowing us to wander freely to our hearts’ content.
-Maybe everyone was busy lucking out at the casino or playing Bingo to win the hefty grand prize.
+Maybe everyone was busy playing slots at the casino or punching Bingo cards for a shot to win the hefty grand prize.

 Lounge area with comfy armchairs on Genting Dream Cruises